-- (1) Reactive test results shall be reviewed by ERCOT Staff to determine the accuracy and consistency of the test data provided, and to determine the appropriateness of unit loading and system conditions during the test.
-ERCOT shall have the right to order a re-test of the unit, if it determines there are significant discrepancies with the test data. - (2) Reactive test results shall be reviewed by ERCOT Staff to determine if test results fall within 90% of Corrected Unit Reactive Limit (CURL) expectation.
-If test results are less than 90% of CURL expectation, ERCOT shall have the right to either order the Resource Entity to produce a new CURL, or to order a re-test of the unit. - (3) Reactive test results shall be reviewed by ERCOT Staff against the most recent CURL for the unit.
-If unit reactive capability appears to be limited to less than 90% of CURL by unit controls or relays, ERCOT staff shall contact the Resource Entity and attempt to resolve the limitation.
-ERCOT shall have the right to order the Resource Entity to produce a new CURL that reflects current operating limits. - (4) CURL data validated by test, or any new CURL produced by a Resource Entity in response to new operating limits, shall be implemented by ERCOT Staff in its operational model ERCOT NODAL OPERATING GUIDES - UPDATED AUGUST 1, 2010 within two weeks of receipt and resolution of the data.
-ERCOT Staff will provide such data to the Steady State Working Group (SSWG) after validation by ERCOT Operations for implementation in the planning model.
+- (1) Reactive test results shall be reviewed by ERCOT to determine the accuracy and consistency of the test data provided, and to determine the appropriateness of unit loading and system conditions during the test.
+ERCOT shall have the right to order a re-test of the unit, if it determines there are significant discrepancies with the test data. - (2) Reactive test results shall be reviewed by ERCOT to determine if test results fall within 90% of Corrected Unit Reactive Limit (CURL) expectation.
+If test results are less than 90% of CURL expectation, ERCOT shall have the right to either order the Resource Entity to produce a new CURL, or to order a re-test of the unit. - (3) Reactive test results shall be reviewed by ERCOT against the most recent CURL for the unit.
+If unit reactive capability appears to be limited to less than 90% of CURL by unit controls or relays, ERCOT shall contact the Resource Entity and attempt to resolve the limitation.
+ERCOT shall have the right to order the Resource Entity to produce a new CURL that reflects current operating limits. - (4) CURL data validated by test, or any new CURL produced by a Resource Entity in response to new operating limits, shall be implemented by ERCOT in its operational model within two weeks of receipt and resolution of the data.
+ERCOT will provide such data to the Steady State Working Group (SSWG) after validation by ERCOT.